ubersejanus/celebrant-website/about.md

 Apparently, I have big celebrant energy, and I’d love to be able to bring that to bring your dream wedding to life.

 I've always treated weddings as Serious Business.
 As a young child, I was pageboy at my uncle's wedding, and it was made **very** clear to me that looking after the rings was a big important job &ndash; I wasn't to lose them or give them to anybody else.
-Sadly, no one thought to explain to me that at a certain point in the ceremony, I would have to give them to the Celebrant.
+Sadly, no one thought to explain to me that at a certain point in the ceremony, I would be asked to give them to the Celebrant.
+There *might* have been a bit of a scene...